George Edward Glass: Business career

-George Glass was the Founder, President, and Vice Chairman of Pacific Crest Securities, a technology focused investment bank in Portland, OR, from 1990 to 2014.
+George Glass was the founder, President, and Vice Chairman of Pacific Crest Securities, a technology focused investment bank in Portland, Oregon from 1990 to 2014.
 After Pacific Crest Securities was purchased by KeyBank, he founded the real estate development firm MGG Development LCC.
 Glass has also served as a trustee for the Oregon Health Sciences University and for the University of Oregon.